 Let the Games Begin!

 Once your application has been submitted and your initial dues paid you can begin attending all Pack activities!

 Read the Handbook

 Your Scout will be provided a handbook, among other things, immediately upon joining.
-The first thing you can do is to read your Scout’s rank handbook.
-It explains what he/she will need to accomplish in order to advance in his/her current rank.
+The first thing you can do is read your Scout’s rank handbook.
+It explains what they will need to accomplish in order to advance in their current rank.
 It also explains in more details how Cub Scouting works.